Conasprella rutila

-Conasprella rutila, common name the burnished cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.
+Conasprella rutila, common name the burnished cone, is a rare species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conasprella, these cone snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live animals should be handled carefully or not at all.

 Description

-The size of the shell varies between 7 mm and 14 mm.
+The size of the shell varies between 7 mm and 15 mm.
+Pattern-wise, the C. rutila shell is distinct in its small size and spire shape.

 Distribution

 This marine species is endemic to Australia, and occurs off New South Wales, South Australia, Tasmania, Victoria and Western Australia.
+Generally, C. rutila lives among seagrass subtidally.